ericsonga/TeacherCSP/_sources/CSPNameStrings/ch4_exercises.rst

     .. tabbed:: ch4ex6t

         .. tab:: Question

-            Fix the syntax errors so that the code prints ��The apple costs $5��
+            Fix the syntax errors so that the code prints "The apple costs $5".

             .. activecode::  ch4ex6q
                 :nocodelens: